TBeijen/tbnl-hugo/content/post/2023-02-01-hackathon-hosting-nunl-on-leafcloud.md

 ## POC outline

 Below image shows a simplified outline of NU.nl architecture.
-Website and mobile apps consume a Backend For Frontend (BFF), which in turn uses various other APIs (mostly REST) APIs.
+Website and mobile apps consume a Backend For Frontend (BFF), which in turn uses various other APIs (mostly REST).
 All is frontend by Akamai to keep the bad guys away.

 Data and private network APIs constitute gravity, moving away from it tends to be hard.
 Compute consuming public APIs is easy, it can run anywhere.